 Burger King unveils the Chocolate Whopper

-In late March of 2018, two decades after the unexpected success of the Left-Handed Whopper, Burger King's marketers struck again.
+In March 2018, two decades after Burger King used April Fools’ Day to debut its “Left-Handed Whopper,” the fast-food chain’s marketers struck again.
 This time, the menu mischief featured a Chocolate Whopper, with syrup standing in for ketchup and white chocolate rings playing the part of the onions.
 Introduced in a 30-second video, the flame-grilled chocolate patty was topped by candied blood oranges and milk chocolate lettuce leaves.
 For the seriously sweet-toothed, it was a burger made in heaven.
 Then again, maybe not.

 Taco Bell buys the Liberty Bell

 Speaking of farcical fast food, remember that time Taco Bell bought the Liberty Bell?
 Or so it seemed back in 1996, when the company ran a full-page advertisement in six major newspapers.
 The name of the beloved national symbol would be changed, the ad claimed, but not to worry: The Taco Liberty Bell would remain on display for the public to enjoy.
-The purported purpose of the transfer of ownership was to reduce the national debt.
+The claimed purpose of the transfer of ownership was to reduce the national debt.
 That lofty goal didn’t impress the angry folks who called the National Park Service to complain, including aides from the offices of two United States senators.

 eHarmony finds love for dogs

-It’s hard to say how man’s best friend got along before eHarmony finally solved the doggie dating problem.
-On April 1, 2018, after nearly 20 years of assisting the creation of long-lasting relationships for humans, Grant Langston, CEO of the popular dating site, unveiled the Furever Love feature.
+It’s hard to say how man’s best friend got along before eHarmony finally solved the doggy dating problem.
+On April 1, 2018, after nearly 20 years of assisting the creation of long-lasting relationships for humans, eHarmony CEO Grant Langston unveiled the Furever Love feature.
 The Canine Compatibility Companion Service was designed to get pups into long-term relationships.
-The prank featured posts from prospective doggie dates Johnny Cash, a diminutive canine in search of an LTR ("no hookups, please"), and Kona, a hopeless romantic looking for a monogamous tug-of-war partner.
+The prank featured posts from prospective doggy dates Johnny Cash, a diminutive canine in search of a long-term relationship, and Kona, a hopeless romantic looking for a monogamous tug-of-war partner.

 Amazon delivers authors

 Speaking of a match made in heaven, how about meeting your favorite author in your own living room?
 That’s what Amazon Publishing advertised in a tweet on April 1, 2018.
-The promo video featured best-selling crime writer Patricia Cornwell going above and beyond to fulfill a fan’s order.
+The promo video featured bestselling crime writer Patricia Cornwell going above and beyond to fulfill a fan’s order.
 The trip from Cornwell’s yacht to the customer’s front door is the stuff of adventure movies – and highly polished April Fools’ Day stunts.

 BBC reports on spaghetti tree

-This prank, ranked by CNN as the greatest news media hoax of all time, proves it doesn’t take high tech, or much tech at all, to pull off an April Fools’ joke for the ages.
+This prank, ranked by CNN as the greatest news media hoax of all time, proves it doesn’t take high tech (or much tech at all) to pull off an April Fools’ joke for the ages.
 That’s what the BBC did in 1957, when its current-affairs program Panorama broadcast a story from Switzerland.
 Viewed by an estimated 8 million, the three minutes of footage appeared to show a family harvesting pasta from their backyard spaghetti tree.
 The harvest was a huge success, reported the authoritative narrator, due to favorable weather and the “virtual disappearance of the spaghetti weevil.”

 Sam’s Club introduces bulkcoin

 The site backed up this tongue-in-cheek claim with a video of the bulkcoin payment process and a special offer of a 2,400-pack of bulkcoin for $19.98 – an offer with the potential to “stabilize the hella crazy market.”

 Elon Musk falls off the wagon

 Beginning with a tease of “important news in a few hours” and ending with a photo of a passed-out Musk, his head resting on a Model 3, the tweets announced Tesla’s pending bankruptcy.